Center for Disease Control (CDC) National Eviction Moratorium FAQ

 What does the CDC moratorium do?

-The moratorium stops landlords from evicting tenants for non-payment of rent until December 31, 2020.
+The CDC's new moratorium, issued on August 3, stops landlords from evicting tenants for non-payment of rent until October 3, 2021 in counties where rates of COVID transmission is high.
+This is currently true for every county in NYC.
+You can check here.
 This potentially includes some types of holdover cases where non-payment is involved.

-To be covered by the moratorium, a tenant needs to give their landlord a sworn declaration that says they:
+To be covered by the moratorium, a tenant needs to live in a county with high COVID transmission rates and give their landlord a sworn declaration that says they:

 - tried everything they could to get government help to pay their rent;